mozilla-services/repoze.who.plugins.browserid/README.rst

     https://browserid.org/

-It currently supports verification of BrowserID assertions by posting them to the browserid.org verifier services.
-As the protocol becomes more stable it will grow the ability to verify assertions locally.
+It supports verification of BrowserID assertions using the PyVEP client library.
+Currently PyVEP defaults to posting assertions to the browserid.org verifier servive, but it also has preliminary support for verifying assertions locally.
+As the protocol becomes more stable then local verification will become the default.

 Configuration of the plugin can be done from the standard repoze.who config file like so::